-Some say to use pecan wood as lumber, others say to use it for smoking meats and BBQ, while many more say to use it as firewood.
+Some say to use pecan wood as lumber, while others say to use it for smoking meats and BBQ, while many more say to use it as firewood.

 Pecan lumber is very sought after and will create beautiful, shiny furniture that will last a lifetime.
 However, if the wood of your felled pecan tree is not in shape to be used as lumber, it is magnificent firewood.
 And don’t forget to save some of the wood for your next BBQ.